zephyrproject-rtos/zephyr/doc/application/apps_structure.rst

       -- appDir
          |-- src

-.. _create_src_makefile:

 Creating an Application Makefile
 ================================

-Create an application Makefile to define basic information such as the kernel type, microkernel or nanokernel, and the board configuration used by the application.
-The build system uses the Makefile to build an image with both the application and the kernel libraries called either :file:`microkernel.elf` or :file:`nanokernel.elf`.
+Create an application Makefile to define basic information, such as the board configuration used by the application.
+The build system uses the Makefile to build a :file:`zephyr.elf` image that contains both the application and the kernel libraries.

 Before You Begin
 ----------------